The Domesday Manors:

 Dramatic events at the end of the fourteenth century brought a Duke of Lancaster to the throne of England.

 When Edward III died in 1377, his ten-year-old grandson, Richard II came to the throne.
-The young King was heavily influenced by his powerful uncle, John of Gaunt, who acted effectively in the role of regent.
-John of Gaunt was so powerful that he became a key target for the rebels who, during the Peasants' Revolt, destroyed his Palace of the Savoy.
+The young king was heavily influenced by his powerful uncle, John of Gaunt, who acted effectively in the role of regent.
+John of Gaunt was so powerful that he became a key target for the rebels who, during the Peasants' Revolt of 1381, destroyed his Savoy Palace in London.

 But John of Gaunt's fortunes changed.
 His son, Henry Bolingbroke, made an enemy of King Richard II and was banished in 1398 from the kingdom for six years.
 When John of Gaunt died in 1399, Richard II confiscated the enormous Lancaster inheritance and extended Henry's banishment to a life sentence.